-Part III-Deemed Inclusions From Pre-1987 Earnings and Profits foreign taxes be calculated in U.S. dollars under the rules of Regulations section 1.964-1(a) through (e), and then translated into the foreign corporation's functional currency at the exchange rate in effect on the first day of the foreign corporation's first post-1986 tax year.
+Part III-Deemed Inclusions From Pre-1987 Earnings and Profits

+Important: The formula for calculating foreign taxes deemed paid under section 960 with respect to deemed inclusions (e.g., under section 956 or 1248) in a post-1986 year out of pre-1987 E&P requires that earnings and profits and foreign taxes be calculated in U.S. dollars under the rules of Regulations section 1.964-1(a) through (e), and then translated into the foreign corporation's functional currency at the exchange rate in effect on the first day of the foreign corporation's first post-1986 tax year.
 See Notice 88-70, 1988-2 C.B.
 369. The deemed inclusion is then translated into U.S. dollars at the appropriate exchange rate specified in section 989(b).
 Foreign income taxes paid in pre-1987 tax years are translated into U.S. dollars for purposes of section 960 at the exchange rate in effect when the foreign taxes were paid.
 See Regulations section 1.964-1(d) and Temporary Regulations section 1.905-5T(b)(1).